In good times and in bad, homeschool during tough times is a part of life.

 Today I Choose To Go Outside

-I add art and PD health PE to our learning.
+I add art and health to our learning.
 Transient art with natural materials requires no preparation and costs nothing.
 Photographs are record keeping, walking is free, and it’s exercise.

 We feel better outside and together we do five minutes at a time.
 Together we will survive.

 I Choose To Be Kind To My Kids

 For my fifth spoon, I choose to be kind to my kids.
 I choose to be the best mum I can be, to consider their needs, and to aim for stability.
 In this chaos of loss and change, I will aim for stability.

 I love the mountains, giant trees, and oceans and I remember they don’t move.
 I need a rock I can depend on; mountains are stable and we need stability.

 I aim for stability for my children.
 I love how big the mountains are – they remind me that there are bigger things in life than my pain.
 There are more people with bigger injustices.

 We are not alone.
 I trust in Jesus.
 Others help us.
 These people think more clearly than I do sometimes.
 They remind me of truths I cannot remember on my own.
 I am a good mum.
 I love my kids.
 Mountains, large trees, cliffs, rivers, and oceans are a visual reminder of these stable truths.

 Late one afternoon, an amazing discovery dawns in my mind, I am ready for bed and I have one spoon left.
 Like a single drop in a quiet pool of water, I dream of the future and the ripples begin to spread across the pool.
 And my children begin to dream too.